Who Are Smarter Cats or Dogs?

 Soon you can pet them and hold them and they love you no matter what!

 As a matter of fact, Sparrow was a feral cat and no one could pick him up because he was afraid of people that he wouldn’t let anyone near him.

-When I arrived to pick up my son from his friend’s house, (that’s where Sparrow lived) and when I got out of the car he walked right up to me and he let me pick him up and then I took him home.
+When I arrived to pick up my son from his friend’s house, (that’s where Sparrow lived) when I got out of the car he walked right up to me.

-Anyhow, It’s the caring and the love for your pet and it’s not just because you feed them food for the most part, however, it goes much deeper than that.
+Anyhow, It’s the caring and the love for your pet and it’s not just because you feed them food for the most part.

 Researchers Opinions – Who Are Smarter Cats or Dogs?

-Excuse me?
-I always thought that when Sammie walked away from me it was because she was tired of playing, not because I bored her to death!!
+I always thought that when Sammie walked away from me it was because she got tired of playing, not because I bored her to death!!
 Ouch, Meowzers!!!

-The best thing to remember is regardless of your cat getting bored playing with you is that your cat loves you no matter what and that love is for life!
+Regardless of your cat getting bored playing with you, your cat loves you no matter what and that love is for life!